hig.sePublications

 Department of Health and Welfare, Dalarna University, Falun, Sweden.

-University of Gävle, Faculty of Health and Occupational Studies, Department of Social Work and Criminology, Social Work.
+University of Gävle, Faculty of Health and Occupational Studies, Department of Social Work, Criminology and Public Health Sciences, Social Work.
 Centre for Research and Development, Uppsala University/Region Gävleborg, Gävle, Sweden.ORCID iD: 0000-0002-0290-8560

 Department of Medical Sciences, Child and Adolescent Psychiatry, Uppsala University, Uppsala, Sweden;Center of Neurodevelopmental Disorders (KIND), Centre for Psychiatry Research, Department of Women’s and Children’s Health, Karolinska Institutet & Stockholm Health Care Services, Region Stockholm, Stockholm, Sweden.